yuhongzhu112/google-homepage/README.md

 #google-homepage

-Using HTML and CSS to create a webpage that resembles Google's homepage with a single search bar.
+A webpage that resembles Google's homepage with a single search bar, in HTML and CSS.